jackgisby/subset_sum/README.md

 complexity; this solution will still struggle for large inputs.
 I'm not aware of any methods to avoid this when we wish to return all possible subsets.

+Additionally, this implementation allows for limiting of the maximum subset length; this can significantly improve the runtime of the exponential complexity backtracking phase of the algorithm.

 ## Refs
 - Naive and dynamic subset sum implementation in Python.
 Returns True/False, does not produce the actual subset. https://github.com/KatzMitch/SubsetSum/blob/master/subsetsum.py